 Joseph Ejercito "Erap" Estrada, former film actor, Poe Jr.'s best friend, Macapagal-Arroyo's predecessor as president and current mayor of his native Manila.
 While popular amongst the lower classes, revelations of his gambling habits booted him out of office in 2001, but has since recovered his popularity.
 Two of his sons also hold political power — Jose "Jinggoy" as a senator, and Joseph Victor "JV" as congressman for their native (and their father's adopted hometown) San Juan City suburb of Manila.

-Fidel Valdez Ramos, former general, Corazon Aquino's Number Two, her elected successor, and the first Protestant president of the predominantly Catholic nation.
+Fidel Valdez Ramos, former general, Corazon Aquino's chief-of-staff, her elected successor, and the first Protestant president of the predominantly Catholic nation.

 Jejomar Binay, current Vice-President, famous for his decades of serving his native Makati City suburb in Metro Manila as mayor and developing it into the national economic center.
 His family has since made a name for themselves within the city, with his son Jejomar Erwin as mayor and daughter Mar-Len Abigail as congresswoman.

-Mar Roxas, grandson of President Roxas, President Aquino's Number Two, and current Interior and Local Government secretary.
+Mar Roxas, grandson of President Roxas, The Lancer of President Aquino, and current Interior and Local Government secretary.

 Edward Hagedorn, former logger turned environmentalist and long-serving mayor of Puerto Princesa City, capital of the island-province of Palawan, under whose tenure the city turned from a rural backwater to a booming tourist destination.

 Juan Ponce Enrile, current Senate President and a long-running octogenarian politician.
 Once part of Marcos' inner circle, he became one of the principal figures behind the EDSA Revolution, alongside Aquino and Ramos.